Audio

 In 2017, Yale University opened two new residential colleges: Benjamin Franklin and Pauli Murray.
 When reporter Camara Aaron (a member of Franklin’s inaugural first year class) noticed these dorms were Blacker than others on campus, she investigated why that may be, questioning how inclusive Yale really is for students of color.

-Camara wrote, produced, and recorded this episode for Chris Arnold’s Radio Journalism course.
-It was published in the Yale Daily News Magazine.
+This episode was originally developed for Chris Arnold’s Radio Journalism course.
+It was later published in the Yale Daily News Magazine.